 The functioning of the Montreal Exchange markets rests on the participation of experienced traders with assigned responsibilities.
 In order to stimulate that participation, the Exchange has implemented a system of specialists and market makers supported by an electronic order entry system and an electronic order book.
 Articles 6571 through 6600 of Rule Six regulate the framework within which these professionals must operate.
 These rules are intended to structure professional participation while recognizing that certain privileges must be granted to those who assume greater responsibilities.
 The fast and efficient service of orders is the primary objective of this Policy.
 The present Policy elaborates on the provisions of articles 6571 to 6600.
 1. Administration - (22.11.99) The Floor Committee Options receives the applications for assignments, proceed with the allocations and periodic evaluations of specialists and market makers.
-1.1 The day to day operations of the trading floor, including the approval of specialist and market-maker designations, is the responsibility of the Floor Committee - Options (articles 6611 to 6620 - Derivative products).
-2. Applications for Assignments - (22.11.99) 2.1 The qualifications and requirements applicable to individual members, floor attorneys and restricted permit holders seeking a designation of specialist or market maker are described in sections 6081-6100 and 6101-6120. - Supplementary Material Specialist: The Floor Committee Options approves the designation of specialist.
-Assignments are given to member firms, not to individuals.
-Market-maker: The above procedure applies except that assignments are given to the individuals.
+1.1 The day to day operations of the trading floor, including the approval of specialist and market maker designations, is the responsibility of the Floor Committee Options (articles 6611 to 6620 - Derivative products).
+2. Applications for Assignments - (22.11.99) 2.1 The qualifications and requirements applicable to individual members, floor attorneys and restricted permit holders seeking a designation of specialist or market maker are described in sections 6081-6100 and 6101-6120. - Supplementary Material - Specialist: - The Floor Committee - Ontions approves the designation of specialist - Assignments are given to member firms, not to individuals.

-2.2 Applications for assignments shall be made in writing in the form prescribed by the Exchange, and shall indicate the name of the product, the intended spread maintenance and the minimum guaranteed quantity at the quoted prices.

-- (22.11.99) The following could lead to the allocation or reallocation of a product: - a new listing - a member's request - a split up or merger of specialists units a transfer between two specialists units with the prior approval of the Exchange - a disciplinary action - a decision of the Floor Committee - Options 1.
-Capital Requirements (22.11.99) .
-1 The minimum commitment of capital which is required for an assignment of specialist is \$50,000 [article 7007 2)]; the minimum commitment of capital for an assignment as market-maker is the lesser of \$10,000 per assignment or \$25,000 [article 7007 1)]. l.2 The amount of money required to cover the positions held in a specialist's or market maker's account is established in Rule Eleven for options and in Rule Fourteen for futures. . · account is established in Rule Eleven for options and in Rule Fourteen for futures.
-Trading Operations of Specialists . account is established in Rule Eleven for options and in Rule Fourteen for futures.
-Trading Operations of Specialists (22.11.99) ·- account is established in Rule Eleven for options and in Rule Fourteen for futures.
-Trading Operations of Specialists (22.11.99) Opening The specialist is responsible for the opening of each product to which he is assigned.
-He shall 5 Trading Operations of Specialists (22.11.99) Opening The specialist is responsible for the opening of each product to which he is assigned.
+Market maker: The above procedure applies except that assignments are given to the individuals.
+Applications for assignments shall be made in writing in the form prescribed by the Exchange, and shall indicate the name of the product, the intended spread maintenance and the minimum guaranteed quantity at the quoted prices.
+Allocations (22.11.99) The following could lead to the allocation or reallocation of a product: a new listing a member's request a split up or merger of specialists units a transfer between two specialists units with the prior approval of the Exchange a disciplinary action a decision of the Floor Committee Options Capital Requirements (22.11.99) The minimum commitment of capital which is required for an assignment of specialist is \$50,000 [article 7007 2)]; the minimum commitment of capital for an assignment as market-maker is the lesser of \$10,000 per assignment or \$25,000 [article 7007 1)].
+The amount of money required to cover the positions held in a specialist's or market-maker's account is established in Rule Eleven for options and in Rule Fourteen for futures.
+Trading Operations of Specialists (22.11.99) 5.1 Opening The specialist is responsible for the opening of each product to which he is assigned.
 He shall be at his post not less than 30 minutes before the opening signal of a trading session.
-A specialist may exclude an order from participation at the opening price if such order was 5.1 Trading Operations of Specialists (22.11.99) Opening The specialist is responsible for the opening of each product to which he is assigned.
-He shall be at his post not less than 30 minutes before the opening signal of a trading session.
 A specialist may exclude an order from participation at the opening price if such order was entered less than one minute before the opening signal.
-A specialist may exclude professional orders from participating at the opening price if such 5.1 Trading Operations of Specialists (22.11.99) Opening The specialist is responsible for the opening of each product to which he is assigned.
-He shall be at his post not less than 30 minutes before the opening signal of a trading session.
-A specialist may exclude an order from participation at the opening price if such order was entered less than one minute before the opening signal.
 A specialist may exclude professional orders from participating at the opening price if such orders would only contribute in creating an imbalance.
+5.2 Claims Any claims against a specialist shall be presented in writing to the specialist and a Floor Official as soon as possible, but no later that the opening of trading on the next business day referred to arbitration according to articles 5201 to 5208 of the Rules of the Exchange.